 In fact, in Singapore, our research has shown an increase in screen time of almost 20% for both children and adults during the pandemic!
 This is particularly worrying given that research has found that even 2-year olds are already spending at least 2 hours in front of screens, with screen time increasing to more than 7 hours in teenagers.

-Just how bad is excessive screen time for our little ones?
+Just how bad is too much screen time for our little ones?

 Screen time affects our children’s still-developing eyes in many ways.

 Near-work was known to be one of the most important risk factors for the onset and progression of myopia even before the smart device revolution!
 For instance, behaviours like more time spent reading, poor reading posture, and a closer viewing distance has been found to be particularly problematic.
 Adding to the problem is that more time on near-work is linked to less time outdoors, which is another risk factor of myopia.

 Screen-based activities is a new form of near-work, and children who use devices tend to do so indoors for long uninterrupted periods with poor posture and at viewing distances closer than conventional books.

 Without early intervention, especially when it comes to our children’s device habits, myopia can lead to sight-threatening high myopia and even blindness in some cases.